-Mission Terrace Neighborhood Basics:
+Mission Terrace Neighborhood Vibe

-Mission Terrace is bordered on the west and north sides by I-280, while Geneva defines the southern neighborhood boundary and Mission St is the eastern neighborhood boundary.
+Mission Terrace is bordered on the west and north sides by I-280, while Geneva defines the southern neighborhood boundary and Mission Street is the eastern neighborhood boundary.
 Balboa Park, and the Balboa Park BART and Muni light rail stations are all located along the eastern side of the neighborhood, making this a surprisingly transit-rich neighborhood.

 The bulk of Mission Terrace consists of single family homes on 25′ wide lots.
 Many of the homes are attached or semi-attached to the neighboring homes.
-While the neighborhood has some features of a “residential park” it doesn’t have the wide streets and lush greenery of District 4 neighborhoods like St. Francis Wood or Forest Hill.
-There are a few smaller condominium complexes in the neighborhood, as well as some smaller unit buildings that have been converted to condominium.
+While the neighborhood has some features of a “residential park” it doesn’t have the wide streets and lush greenery of neighborhoods like St. Francis Wood or Forest Hill.
+There are a few smaller condominium complexes in the neighborhood, as well as some smaller unit buildings that have been converted to condominiums.